wodosharlatan/wodosharlatan/README.md

 ## Hello World 👋 I'm Tom
 A Web Developer from the Czech Republic.
 I like to code web applications and explore the limits of my skills.
 I have worked on many projects in the past.
-Some of them are open-source and some of them are work related ( you know how it goes I signed a NDA ), make sure to check them out.
+Some of them are open-source and some of them are work related ( you know how it goes, I signed a NDA ).

 Thanks for visiting my GitHub profile.
 Have a great day ahead!